[Major revision–posted 9/17/21 (replaces 8/29/13 edition)]

 (2) Department appropriated funds; and

-(3) Funds allocated by the Facility Allocation Council.
+(3) Funds allocated by the Facilities Allocation Council.

 2. Customer Project Request Preparation and Processing

-The requesting department submits a Customer Project Request form to Building Maintenance & Construction (BMC) Work Control when requesting building alterations, major repairs, minor construction/renovation, and repair/installation of departmental equipment costing less than $1 million for construction and less than $2 million for renovation.
+The requesting department submits a Customer Project Request, which is routed to Building Maintenance & Construction (BMC) Work Control.
+A Customer Project Request must be submitted when performing building alterations, major repairs, minor construction/renovation, and repair/installation of departmental equipment costing less than $4 million for new construction and less than $4 million for renovation.

 a.
-Departments will not perform self-help work projects involving campus buildings such as modifications, construction, painting, or cable installation unless the request is approved using the Customer Project Request form, in accordance with OP 61.35.
-Any self-help project accomplished without proper approval will be brought to the attention of the Provost/Senior Vice President for Academic Affairs, appropriate Vice President, Associate Vice President, dean, and/or department chairperson.
+Departments will not perform self-help work projects involving campus buildings such as modifications, construction, painting, or cable installation unless the request is approved using the Customer Project Request process, in accordance with OP 61.35, Requesting Approval for Building Self-help Projects.
+Any self-help project accomplished without proper approval will be brought to the attention of the Provost and Senior Vice President for Academic Affairs and the appropriate vice president, associate vice president, dean, and/or department chairperson.
+Facility modification not approved through the Customer Project Request process could result in charges to the responsible party to secure or properly repair the affected area.

 b.
-The requesting department completes Section I of the Customer Project Request form and submits it to BMC via online request, e-mail, hand carry, or Mail Stop 3142.
-The source of funds (chargeable FOP) must be provided on the Customer Project Request form.
+The requesting department completes Section I of the Customer Project Request and submits it to BMC via online request, email, hand carry, or Mail Stop 3142.
+The source of funds (chargeable FOP) must be provided on the Customer Project Request.

-Customer Project Requests may be filled out online at www.physicalplant.ttu.edu Physical Plant home page.
-The request is received by all Work Control staff and the requestor will receive an e-mail copy of the submitted request.
+Customer Project Requests may be filled out online at https://www.depts.ttu.edu/operations/iServiceDesk-Intermediary.php.
+The request will be received by the Work Control staff, and the requester will receive an email copy of the submitted request.

 3. Building Maintenance & Construction Customer Project Request Processing Procedures (see Attachment A)

 a.
 The BMC Work Control Section manages Customer Project Requests.
 Initial screening and reviews by BMC management determine whether a project scope meets the cost limitations.
-The requesting department will be advised to contact FP&C when the estimate is projected to exceed the cost limitations noted in section 1.a.
+The requesting department will be assisted in contacting FP&C when the estimate is projected to exceed the cost limitations noted in section 1.a.

 b.
 Projects meeting the cost level limits will be retained by BMC and assigned a project number.

 c.
-A memo will be e-mailed to the requesting department providing project number and processing status.
-Depending on scope of the project, the Customer Project Request will be sent directly to the Estimating Shop or Engineering Services for scope development, specification clarification, and program estimates.
+A memo will be emailed to the requesting department providing project number and processing status.
+Depending on scope of the project, the Customer Project Request will be sent directly to the Estimating Shop or Operations Division Engineering Services (ODES) for scope development, specification clarification, and program estimates.

 d.
-Environmental Health and Safety (EH&S) will review all requests for asbestos, fire, safety, and environmental implications.
-Any costs for sampling required by EH&S will be added to the project cost.
+The project will be reviewed for all asbestos, fire, safety, and environmental implications.
+Any costs for sampling required will be added to the project cost.
 The requesting department will pay the cost of sampling, regardless of the final project status.
 Notification will be sent to the requester after each phase.
-See Attachments C and D.
+See Attachment B.

-4. Preparation of In-House Projects and Program Estimates
+4. Preparation of In-House Projects and Contracted Budget Estimates

 (1) The BMC Work Control Section will compute the value and consolidate all separate estimates into a final project estimate.

-(2) BMC will address a memo to the requesting department providing an estimate and the chargeable FOP specified on original Customer Project Request asking for approval to proceed (see Attachment C).
+(2) BMC will address a memo to the requesting department providing an estimate and the chargeable FOP specified on the original Customer Project Request asking for approval to proceed (see Attachment B).

-When a project request involves facility renovation, modification, construction, or interior finishes (carpet, wall covering, window blinds, and/or drapes), BMC will forward the Customer Project Request to Engineering Services.
+When a project request involves facility renovation, modification, construction, or interior finishes (carpet, wall covering, window blinds, and/or drapes), BMC will forward the Customer Project Request to ODES.

-(1) The requester will be contacted by an Engineering Services project manager to clearly define the scope of the project and to ensure the customer understands that the project must meet all university standards and legislated and mandated requirements.
+(1) The requester will be contacted by an ODES project manager to clearly define the scope of the project and to ensure the customer understands that the project must meet all university standards and legislated and mandated requirements.

-(2) When a possibility exists that asbestos may be present, the project manager will contact EH&S to perform an asbestos survey.
+(2) When a possibility exists that asbestos may be present, the project manager will schedule an asbestos survey with ODES Asbestos Compliance.

 (3) Design for projects that are within the capability of BMC shops will be forwarded to BMC Work Control Section for in-house estimates.